Prabin128/React-Basics/00-React-Prerequisites/0.3-ES6-Arrow-Function/README.md

 ### 4. Not Suitable for Methods in Objects

-- Arrow functions are **not ideal** when defining methods on objects, particularly when you rely on the `this` context.
+- Arrow functions are **not ideal** when defining methods on objects, particularly when we rely on the `this` context.

 **Example 1: Arrow Function in Object Method (Issue with `this`)**